gabhijit/gabhijit-github-io-blog/content/2018/python-dev-environment-2.md

 ## Batteries included in `pylint`

 We have only scratched the surface of `pylint` usage, `pylint` invocation can be customized in many ways.
 For instance there are a number of configuration options that can be tweaked to a particular environment.
 Another important feature of `pylint` that we have not looked at so far is `pylint` plugins.
 Plugins provide a mechanism to extend the kind of checking `pylint` can perform on your code.
-A very good example of `pylint` plugins is [pyling django plugin]().
+A very good example of `pylint` plugins is [pyling django plugin](https://pypi.org/project/pylint-django/).
 It is highly recommended to use this plugin if you are working on Django project.

 # Summary

 So far we looked at `pylint` as a code linting tool and have seen it's usage and integration with `git`.
 For ensuring and enforcing code quality of Python codebase, this is an excellent tool.
+Note however that we have only scratched the surface as far as `pylint` usage is concerned.